hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: The Rescue

-By Pete Rejowski
 There are times when your most experienced Heroes are slain, and you mourn them greatly; however, it is often worse for them to be captured by the enemy, as not only will it be likely that you cannot get them back, but your enemy will also greatly profit from it.
-As the basic number of scenarios in the Mordheim rulebook does not include a Rescue mission, negotiations are the only way to go, and, to put it simply, there are too many reasons for negotiations to fail (the leader wants to sacrifice the Hero and gain experience, too much money to pay for the equipment, the player doesn't ever want to fight that Hero again, etc).
-This scenario addresses that flaw and allows a warband to attempt to regain their lost companion.
+This is the scenario that warbands will play if they fail to organize the return of a Captured warband member.
 If such a situation arises, the warband that had a Hero captured may opt to play the next scenario as a Rescue Mission; this cannot be superseded by anything, nor can the warband who captured the Hero deny the Rescue Mission.
-But if the mission is failed, the attacking warband cannot play another Rescue Mission immediately after, even if the option to choose the scenario comes up in the game after (or even if he had a different Hero captured!).
-A warband with the Mordheim map that allows it to “automatically choose the next scenario” may instead choose the scenario played after the Rescue Mission (that is, an attempted rescue does not ruin the potential gain of the Mordheim map for either player).
-Notes: This scenario plays like a combination of Defend the Find and Surprise Attack combined with the Rescue Mission from Necromunda.
-It borrows certain elements from the Necromunda scenario (namely the movement of the sentries, as seen below), but plays out a bit differently due to the altered spotting rules and the lack of loud firearms.
-Those who have access to the Necromunda version can easily draw comparisons between the two, but a few things have changed to keep it more in line with standard Mordheim scenarios.
 Terrain
-Each player takes a turn to place a piece of terrain, either a ruined building, tower, or other similar item.
-It is suggested that the terrain is set up within an area roughly 4' x 4'.
-The first building should be placed in the centre of the table, as the objective of the scenario (the captured Hero and his gear) will be placed within.
+This scenario takes place in the Defending player's base.
+This can be their headquarters within Mordheim or simply the few ruined buildings that they have chosen to sleep in for the night.
+In any case the Defending player is the one who captured the warband member in question.
+They may set up the map as they please, with a central building (or building superplex) in the middle of the board.
 Set-up
 The prisoner and his gear are set up in the central building as described above.
 The prisoner may not act until he is freed.